pywbem/pywbemtools/docs/pywbemclicommands.rst

 Server namespaces command
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``server namespaces`` command gets a list of the namespaces defined in the target server:
+The ``server namespaces`` command lists the namespaces of the WBEM server of the :term:`current connection`.

+The result is displayed using :term:`Table output formats`.

+Example:

 .. code-block:: text